 If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied with your colored pencil work.

-Also, you may have the basics down for layering, blending shading, etc. but somehow you feel you can do better.
+Also, you may have the basics down: layering, blending shading, etc., but somehow you feel you can do better.

 Maybe you wonder about the paper you’re using.
-Well, that may very well be.
+Do you have the right paper to maximize results?

 This post will give you information on the best kind of paper to use for optimal success in colored pencil art.